 - Great night video

-- Battery based camera will not work reliably if kept in the car in sub-zero temperatures
+- Battery based cam will not work reliability in sub-zero or hot temperatures

 Build Quality & Appearance

 In terms of appearance, the X2 is great in my opinion.
 The camera is dressed in all black which makes it look sleek and gorgeous.
 It is made of rigid plastic that does not have any flex.
 There is a big screen on the back of the camera and buttons on the top and the left side of the camera.
 It uses a suction cup mount that clips into place on the top and also provides the camera with power or GPS if you buy the separate module.
 With 2K file segments at a whopping 800 megabytes each expect to buy a big memory card with this camera.
 Expect to fill a 16 gig card in about 1.5 hours of driving.
 If you want to record a long road trip you’re going to need a 64 gig card.

 Speaking of video, daytime quality is very good.
 I’ve had the camera mounted in my car for over a month and looking back over sample clips there was rarely a time I felt I could do better with another of the cameras I own.
 Color is vibrant and exposure holds well.
 2K mode is tack sharp with lots of detail in all lighting situations, from rain to sun to overcast.
 Oncoming license plates are generally readable on two lane roads.
 1080p60 mode looks great too, with smooth video even as light starts to fade.
 The only criticism I have of the daytime video the camera produces comes from its mount and weight.
 The camera is susceptible to a little bit of wobble, and every bump that the road produces is visible as the camera jostling and causes a little bit blur.
 There’s also some chromatic fringing around the edges of the picture – as in visible purple lines.
 This is the worst I saw it.
 Take a look at the top right corner of the image and you can see that the trees and buildings have purple halos.